ebtc-protocol/ebtc/README.md

 However: the ICR of a Trove is always calculated as the ratio of its total collateral to its total debt.
 So, a Trove’s ICR calculation **does** include all its previous accumulated rewards.

-**This causes a problem: redistributions proportional to initial collateral can break trove ordering.**
+**This causes a problem: redistributions proportional to initial collateral can break cdp ordering.**

 Consider the case where new Trove is created after all active Troves have received a redistribution from a liquidation.
 This “fresh” Trove has then experienced fewer rewards than the older Troves, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.

-The fresh trove would earns rewards based on its **entire** collateral, whereas old Troves would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Trove’s `coll` property.
+The fresh cdp would earns rewards based on its **entire** collateral, whereas old Troves would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Trove’s `coll` property.

 This can break the ordering of Troves by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/papers).